 In June, the Summer of 2017 commenced with beach days and a yacht cruise, and the Summer of Music began, as I saw John Legend, Gallant, and Scott Bradlee’s Postmodern Jukebox in concert in Vancouver.
 I also took a quick overnight trip to Seattle to see David Archuleta’s show at The Triple Door, go shopping, explore downtown and Pike Place, and meet up with my good friend Kat.
 Music and friends have proven to be the best motivators as I continue on in the seemingly never-ending jobhunt and cope with the challenges and anxieties that come with this process.
 I listened to new music from Lorde, Tori Kelly, Haley Reinhart, Casey Abrams, Tyler Hilton, David Cook, and The Dames.
 I binge-watched GLOW on Netflix and started the final season of Orphan Black.
 I saw Wonder Woman (twice), Power Rangers, and Despicable Me 3.
 I read Where’d You Go, Bernadette?, Sad Girls, and Of Mice and Men.
 In an effort to continue to try new things, I attended a workshop to learn about the basics of HTML and CSS and went to my very first escape room with the YWiB ladies.
 I got two new pairs of glasses and am finally embracing my geek chicness.
 And finally, June 2017 was especially noteworthy because The Hudsucker turned 5!

 In July, I scored a ton of free stuff (with much thanks to endless “national holidays”) including free tea, free root beer, free ice cream, free french fries, free s’mores, a free backpack from JanSport, free lipstick from MAC, and free perfume from Kat Von D. Free is music to my free-spirited soul.
 Speaking of music, I broke my personal record of live shows attended in one month.
 I saw Queen + Adam Lambert, Jay Som, Saba, Xavier Omar, Bruno Mars, Camila Cabello, Ed Sheeran, James Blunt, and Lady Gaga live in concert at Rogers Arena and Phantom of the Opera live at Queen Elizabeth Theatre.
 I listened to new songs from Lana Del Rey, Adam Lambert, Demi Lovato, HAIM, Dalton Rapattoni, and Joshua Ledet.
-I watched Baby Driver, Spider-Man: Homecoming, Dunkirk, and The Incredible Jessica James.
+I watched Baby Driver, Spider-Man: Homecoming, Dunkirk, The Incredible Jessica James, Everything Everything, and Detroit.
 I started watching The Bold Type.
 I read East of Eden and Lilac Girls.
 Chris Colfer released the final book of The Land of Stories series; I saw him at Chapters Metrotown for his first book tour event in Canada.
 My niece celebrated her 10th birthday and one of my long-time friends from middle school got married and had her wedding in Vancouver…. reminding me of how time flies too soon.

 Live Shows in 2017.